Ultrawide formats: Historic Ultrawide Cinema

-Widescreen revolution

-European widescreen

-European widescreen format was a 5:3 (15:9) resolution of 800x480 and 1280x768 with progressive scan.
-Developed in 1969 by Rune Ericson, Super 16 mm was widely used in Europe, before the move to 16:9.

-16:10

-16:9
+Wide aspect ratios

-Suggested by Dr. Kerns H. Powers of SMPTE in USA, the 16:9 aspect ratio was developed to unify all other aspect ratios.
-16:9 was first adopted in the USA.
+Suggested by Kerns H. Powers of SMPTE in USA, the 16:9 aspect ratio was developed to unify all other aspect ratios.
+Subsequently it became the universal standard for widescreen and high-definition television.

-16:9 aspect ratio is 4:3 squared.

-Around 2007, cameras and screens began to switch from 15:9 and 16:10 to 16:9 resolutions.
-Aspect ratio of 16:9 is currently the worldwide standard for 'widescreen' and High-definition television.
+Around 2007, cameras and non-television screens began to switch from 15:9 (5:3) and 16:10 (8:5) to 16:9 resolutions.

-Univisium
+Extra-wide aspect ratios

-Univisium is an aspect ratio of 2, created by Vittorio Storaro of ASC in the USA, to unify all other aspect ratios.
-It is popular on Smartphones and cheap VR displays.
+Univisium is an aspect ratio of 2:1, created by Vittorio Storaro of the American Society of Cinematographers (ASC) originally intended to unify all other aspect ratios used in movies.

+It is popular on smartphones and cheap VR displays.
 VR displays halve the screen into two, one for each eye.
 So a 2:1 VR screen would be halved into two 1:1 screens.
 Smartphones began moving to this aspect ratio since late 2010s with the release of Samsung Galaxy S8, advertised as 18:9.